-Ordinary Members and Adjudicators hear and decide matters within the Tribunal as directed by the President, based on whether they are appointed on a full time or part time basis.
+Members and Adjudicators hear and decide matters within the Tribunal as directed by the President.

-Ordinary Sessional Members are engaged on a part day or daily basis and sit on the Tribunal as required.
+Sessional Members are engaged on a part day or daily basis and sit on the Tribunal as required.

 Hearings may be of part day, full day or of many days duration and may be held at a number of locations across Queensland.
 Hearings may be face to face or conducted through the use of teleconference or videoconference facilities.